sergeyklay/clusterium/INSTALL.md

-# Installation Guide for QA Dataset Clustering Toolkit
+# Installation Guide for qadst

-This document provides detailed instructions for installing and setting up the QA Dataset Clustering Toolkit (QADST).
+This document provides detailed instructions for installing and setting up the `qadst` package.

 ## Requirements